Rizialdi/Job-Scraping/README.md

 ## Development server

+### Using `nx`

 Run `nx serve api` for a dev server.
-Navigate to http://localhost:3333/api.
+Navigate to http://localhost:3000/api.
 The app will automatically reload if you change any of the source files.

+### Using `docker`

+Run `docker build -t api .` to build the image.
+Then, run `docker run -p 3000:3000 api` to run the container.
+Navigate to http://localhost:3000/api.

 ## Search for jobs